 Mounting tape 3205Electrically conductive mounting tape for conductivity and EMI shielding

 A double-sided self-adhesive transfer tape for mounting purposes.
-This tape can be applied much more quickly than a conductive glue and it is easy to position it very accurately.
+This tape can be applied much faster than a conductive glue and it is easy to position very accurately.
 No time is required for curing (for the pressure-sensitive version).
 For lower resistance and/or to fill in gaps on a rough surface, we recommend Shieldokit electrically conductive two-component adhesive (see Conductive glue)

 3205 Conductive adhesive is especially useful where it is required to bond conductive materials together, while at the same time maintaining electrical conductance from one material to the other through the bond.